 - Add pork to skillet and cook each side for 4-5 minutes or until both sides are golden brown.
 Turn off heat and cover with a tight lid.
 Let the chops sit for 8-10 minutes until fully cooked through.
 Set aside on a foil tented plate to keep warm.

 - Heat pan to medium high heat.
 Toss garlic in the pan and allow to caramelize for 1-2 minutes until fragrant.
-Add in the flour and milk and stir quickly to combine.
+Add in the flour and cream and stir quickly to combine.
 Bring to a boil, and then reduce to a simmer.
 Allow to simmer for 2 minutes.

 - Stir in the grated parmesan and fresh parsley, stirring until fully combined and heated through.